bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-If I were to come back and comment this line out here, you\'ll see what we get over here.
-If a refresh, I get the sorry, no Google for you, but then it\'ll actually go to Google because the **event.preventDefault** is needed in order to keep that default event from happening.
-This is a particularly useful function that we can use with the event object is prevent default, and we\'ll be using that frequently in a number of our projects.
+If I were to come back and comment this line out here, you&apos;ll see what we get over here.
+If a refresh, I get the sorry, no Google for you, but then it&apos;ll actually go to Google because the **event.preventDefault** is needed in order to keep that default event from happening.
+This is a particularly useful function that we can use with the event object is prevent default, and we&apos;ll be using that frequently in a number of our projects.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->